dancingmadman2/chess_vision/README.md

 - **Large Puzzle Database**: Includes 30 thousand puzzles from the Lichess puzzle database, tailored and optimized for blindfold training.
 - **Dynamic Data Handling**: Utilizes SQLite for efficient data storage and retrieval, allowing for quick access to puzzles.
 - **Seamless Database Upgradability**: The architecture incorporates a flexible SQLite database design that facilitates effortless updates and enhancements to the puzzle database.
-- **User-Friendly Interface**: Simple and intuitive interface for a seamless user experience.
-- **Expandable Training Modules**: Currently features basic blindfold training puzzles, with plans to expand to include various mini-games focusing on different aspects of chess strategy.
+- **Upcoming**: Currently features blindfold training puzzles, with plans to expand to include various mini-games focusing on different aspects of chess strategy.

 **Home Screen**
 <br>